yuyangchee98/yuyangchee98.github.io/_posts/2024-03-04-Read-Only-Logseq.markdown

 This is a tampermonkey script to automatically click these buttons, and to disable mouse and keyboard input to achieve view only mode.

 <script src="https://gist.github.com/yuyangchee98/1dc49651895b9d4086c8e5622b56911b.js"></script>

-Personally, I use this as a new tab page, allowing a quick glance at your Logseq journal every time a new tab is opened.